-Multivariate regression estimates that control for family background and pre-application (i.e., lagged) achievement ameliorate, but do not necessarily eliminate, this sort of selection bias.
+Multivariate regression estimates that control for family background and preapplication (i.e., lagged) achievement reduce, but do not necessarily eliminate, this sort of selection bias.

-IV using randomized admission lotteries answers the challenge of selection bias.
+IV using randomized admission lotteries addresses the challenge of selection bias.
 Suppose n applicants apply for m < n 6th grade seats at KIPP.
-Let dummy variable $Z_i$ indicate applicants offered a seat.
-We assume that lotteries are both fair and consequential.
-Formally, this means, Assumption 1A.
-Lottery offers are independent of student ability: $\varepsilon_i \perp Z_i$ .
+Let dummy variable Z_i indicate applicants offered a seat.
+We assume that Z_i is determined in a manner both fair and consequential.
+Formally, this means

+Assumption 1A.
+Lottery offers are independent of student ability: $\varepsilon_i \perp \perp Z_i$.

 Assumption 1B.
-Lottery winners are more likely to enroll than losers: $E[D_i|Z_i = 1] > E[D_i|Z_i = 0]$ .
+Lottery winners are more likely to enroll than losers: $E[D_i|Z_i = 1] > E[D_i|Z_i = 0].$

 Assumption 1A is plausible because lottery offers are randomly assigned and so independent of student ability, though 1A also requires offers be unrelated to outcomes through channels other than charter attendance.
-The latter is an exclusion restriction.
-Assumption 1B is plausible because lottery offers open the door for enrollment: while not all lottery winners enroll, and while some lottery losers may find their way in through other channels, enrollment is strongly predicted by offers.
+The latter requirement is an exclusion restriction.
+Assumption 1B is plausible when schools are oversubscribed so that lottery losers find it harder than winners to obtain a seat.

-This pair of assumptions makes $Z_i$ a valid instrument for $D_i$ in equation (1).
+This pair of assumptions makes Z_i a valid instrument for D_i in Eq.
+(1).
 Since the instrument here is Bernoulli, the IV estimand is a Wald (1940)-type ratio of differences in means: